Kernel-learning parameter prediction and evaluation in algebraic multigrid method for several PDEs: Preliminary

 \subsubsection{Negative Indicators: Value Reduction and Error Decrease}

-In the domain of assessing parameter predictions from Gaussian Process Regression (GPR) models, a suite of negative indicators is utilized to measure the magnitude of prediction errors.
+In the domain of assessing parameter predictions from GPR models, a suite of negative indicators is utilized to measure the magnitude of prediction errors.
 This collection includes Mean Squared Error (MSE), Root Mean Squared Error (RMSE)\cite{ref21}, Mean Absolute Error (MAE), Bayesian Information Criterion (BIC), Median Absolute Percentage Error (MdAPE), and Leave-One-Out Cross-Validated Score Error (LOO-SPE).
 Collectively, these metrics form a comprehensive framework for evaluating the model's predictive accuracy.

-Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and Mean Absolute Error (MAE) serve as direct measures of prediction error, reflecting the discrepancies between predicted values and actual observations from various perspectives.
+{ MSE, RMSE, and MAE} serve as direct measures of prediction error, reflecting the discrepancies between predicted values and actual observations from various perspectives.
 MSE assesses the model's precision by averaging the squared differences between predictions and actual values, providing a clear view of the average squared error.
 RMSE offers a scaled measure of error magnitude, expressed in the same units as the data, which is particularly useful for grasping the practical significance of errors.
 MAE provides a robust measure of error by averaging the absolute differences between predictions and actual values, making it less susceptible to the influence of outliers.
 In an ideal scenario, these metrics should yield lower values, signifying a higher level of predictive precision for the model.

 The Bayesian Information Criterion (BIC) is a pivotal tool in model selection that imposes a penalty on model complexity to mitigate the risk of overfitting.
-The BIC is formulated to consider both the maximum likelihood estimate of the model and the number of parameters it contains; a lower BIC value indicates a more favorable balance between the model's fit to the data and its simplicity.
+The BIC is formulated to consider both the maximum likelihood estimate of the model and the number of parameters it contains; a lower BIC value indicates a more favorable balance between the model's fit to the data and its simplicity.The formula for calculating the BIC is given below: